-Question Answer Marks Notes Detailed Ma Detailed Marking Instructions for Section 2: Composition The 'best fit' principle is applied, as in the following table.
-Please note, the primary emphasis is on the quality of Language; descriptors for appropriateness and content are then used to adjust the mark.
-Total marks for Section 2: 30 Candidates are advised to write between 350 and 5 500 words.
-Descriptior l be two places near where you live wh nber you can describe the places, th .)
-Argument re the most important qualities a frie port your view. nd should have?
-Give reasons and examples Is being a brave person always about using physical strength or are there other ways of being brave?
+Question Answer Marks Detailed Ma arking Instructions for Section 2: Composition The 'best fit r' principle is applied, as in the following table.
+Total marks for Section 2: 30 Candidates are advised to write between 350 and 500 words.
+Description 2 Describe your favourite holiday location.
+(Remember you can describe the surroundings and the local people, as well as the place.)
+Argument 3 What helps people to succeed in life: their appearance, their personality or their opinions?
 Give reasons and examples to support your view.
-Narrative story which includes the sentence: ' t he was going to change their plan.'
-He spoke in such a nervous way, she 6 Write a Write a story in which a map plays an important part.
+4 'Playing competitive sport is the best way to keep fit and healthy.'
+What is your opinion?
+Give reasons and examples to support your view.
+Narrative 5 Write a story which includes the sentence: 'There were two very different opportunities and he knew he had to choose the right one.'
+6 Write a story in which a broken light plays an important part.

-Language 30 marks Band 8 27-30 Highly accurate writing, apart from very occasional slips.
+Question Answer Marks Language 30 marks Band 8 27-30 Highly accurate writing, apart from very occasional slips.
 Sentence structures varied for particular effects.
-Verb forms largely correct and appropriate tenses consistently used.
+Verb forms largely correct and appropriate tenses consistenced.
 Vocabulary wide and precise.
 Punctuation accurate and helpful.
 Spelling accurate, apart from very occasional slips.
-Paragraphs have unity, are linked, and show evidence of planning.
-Appropriateness and Content Consistently relevant.
+Paragraphs have unity, are linked, and show evidence of planning. ently Appropriateness and Content Consistently relevant.
 Interest aroused and sustained.
 Tone and register entirely appropriate.
-Descriptions have well-developed images helping to create complex atmospheres.
+Descriptions have well-developed images helping to create content atmospheres.
 Arguments are well developed, logical, even complex.
-Narratives are complex, sophisticated, possibly tense, and may contain devices such as flashbacks.
-Band 7 23-26 Accurate writing; occasional errors are either slips or caused by ambition.
-Sentence structures show some variation to create some natural fluency.
-Occasional slips in verb forms or tense formation, but sequence consistent and clear throughout.
+Narratives are complex, sophisticated, possibly tense, and macontain devices such as flashbacks. · Band 7 23-26 Accurate writing; occasional errors are either slips or caused ambition. by Sentence structures show some variation to create some natifluency.
+Occasional slips in verb forms or tense formation, but seque consistent and clear throughout.
 Vocabulary precise enough to convey intended shades of meaning.
 Punctuation accurate and generally helpful.
 Spelling nearly always accurate.
-Paragraphs have unity, are usually linked, and show some evidence of planning.
-Appropriateness and Content Relevant.
+Paragraphs have unity, are usually linked, and show some evidence of planning. ence Appropriateness and Content Relevant.
 Interest aroused and mostly sustained.
 Tone and register appropriate.
-Descriptions have interesting images and a range of detail, helping to create effective atmospheres.
-Arguments have clearly defined, cohesive, logical stages in their development Narratives have effective detail creating character or setting, and may contain some sense of climax.
+Descriptions have interesting images and a range of detail, he to create effective atmospheres.
+Arguments have clearly defined, cohesive, logical stages in the development Narratives have effective detail creating character or setting, a may contain some sense of climax. neir